-Enlarged liver treatment varies depending on the cause.
+Enlarged liver or hepatomegaly treatment varies depending on the cause.
 Common causes of the condition, such as alcoholic hepatitis and nonalcoholic fatty liver disease, tend to get better with improvements in lifestyle – alcohol abstinence and healthy eating.

 With hepatitis A, treatment to help fight off infection and keep the body hydrated is usually needed.
 If cirrhosis of the liver is an issue, medications may help control the amount of protein absorbed in the diet.
 Additionally, water pills may be required to minimize water retention.
 People with enlarged livers who experience fluid buildup in their abdominal cavity may have to get the fluid removed with a needle and syringe from time to time.